DrAlbertCruz/CMPS-3240-Instruction-Parallelism/README.md

 Include responses to the following questions in your lab report:

 1. With DGEMM, why did we have to change ``__m256d c;`` to ``__m256d c[4];`` after unrolling?
 2. Investigate the flag(s) that can be used to have the gcc compiler automatically unroll loops for you.
-What is it's pros and cons?
+What are the pros and cons?
-3. Give an equation that expresses the execution time of a for loop in terms of the number of iterations, the time of execution of the loop body, and overhead of the loop (including delay).
-How does the equation change when you unroll the loop four times?
+3. Can the you run this experiment if the vector lengths are given during run time?